-Amazon is quite successful in managing its cash conversion cycle.
-In fact, as of 2017, gurufocus.com reports that Amazon has a cash conversion cycle of -26.92!
+In fact, as of 2017, gurufocus.com reported that had a conversion cycle of -26.92!

-Amazon.com Inc’s for the three months ended in Dec.
+- Amazon.com Inc’s for the three months ended in Dec.
 2017 was 19.87.

-Amazon.com Inc’s for the three months ended in Dec.
+- Amazon.com Inc’s for the three months ended in Dec.
 2017 was 35.27.

-Amazon.com Inc’s for the three months ended in Dec.
+- Amazon.com Inc’s for the three months ended in Dec.
 2017 was 82.06.

 Therefore, Amazon.com Inc’s Cash Conversion Cycle (CCC) for the three months ended in Dec.
 2017 was -26.92.

-But how and when does it make sense to operate a cash generating business model?
+But how and when does it make sense to operate a cash-generating business model?
 I believe there are four main aspects to take into account: